Philadelphia resident remembers March on Washington as 60th anniversary approaches

 And if you're watching here on our streaming channel, you can catch the special early!

-You can see it Friday at 6:30 p.m. wherever CBS News Philadelphia is streaming, and throughout the entire weekend.
+You can see it wherever CBS News Philadelphia is streaming, and throughout the entire weekend.

 for more features.